-85% Of bites in the United States occur on the hand and forearm.
-70% of snacks in the United States involve alcohol ingestion.
+85% of bites in the United States occur on the hand and forearm.

-If you have a snake in your yard, then Either call somebody trained in their removal or stand at a safe distance and spray it with a garden hose.
+If you have a snake in your yard, either call someone that is trained in their removal or stand at a safe distance and spray it with a garden hose.
 Snakes hate that and will depart fast.

 Step on logs rather than over them.
-Snakes coil beside Telephones from the “Reinert Posture” and might mistake your leg for a predator or prey.
+Snakes coil beside logs from the “Reinert Posture” and might mistake your leg for a predator or prey.

 Watch where you put your feet and hands.
 Do not reach under boards with your fingers.

-Snakes Can be managed safely with proper tools and coaching, but don’t risk trying to handle venomous snakes if you have never been professionally trained like Ocala Animal Removal.
+Snakes can be managed safely with proper tools and training, but don’t risk trying to handle venomous snakes if you have never been professionally trained like Ocala Animal Removal.
 There are things that no site can teach you about how to handle venomous snakes safely.

-You can minimize the attractiveness of your Yard into a snake by 1.
-Picking up debris, and 3.
-Controlling rodents.
+You can minimize the attractiveness of your yard to a snake by picking up debris, and controlling rodents.
 If there is no shelter or food the snake will shortly leave for better hunting grounds.

-If You’re bitten by a Snake, seek immediate medical attention from a certified and experienced physician.
-In accordance with the Centers for Disease Control, the very first aid for snakebite consists of:
+If you’re bitten by a snake, seek immediate medical attention from a certified and experienced physician.
+In accordance with the Centers for Disease Control, the first aid for snakebite consists of:

 Do eliminate jewelry – Swelling can advance rapidly, so rings, bracelets and watches can be a real issue.